• Skip to primary navigation

 It is that simple to enable Ultimate Performance mode on Windows 10.

-As I said, before, this feature is mainly intended for high-end PCs.
-Even then, you won't see any significant increase in performance.
+As I said before, this feature is mainly intended for high-end PCs.
+Even then, you won’t see any significant increase in performance.
 But, when needed, the Ultimate Performance mode can help you ring out that extra bit of juice from your system.

-Hope that helps.
+I hope that helps.
 Comment below talking about the new ultimate performance mode on Windows 10 or if you face any problems while enabling it.